SelfCareMap

 ✅ Step 2: Find Your Natural Shape (Don’t Fight It!)

-- Start point: Hold a brow pencil vertically against the side of your nose.
+• Start point: Hold a brow pencil vertically against the side of your nose.
 Where it hits your brow is where your brow should begin.
+This creates a balanced distance between your eyes.

-- Arch: Angle the pencil from the nose through the center of your eye (looking straight ahead).
-That’s your peak.
+• Arch: Angle the pencil from the nose through the center of your pupil while looking straight ahead.
+That is your peak.
+The arch should follow the natural curve of your brow bone.

-- End point: Angle the pencil from the nose to the outer corner of your eye.
-Your brow should taper off here—no longer than this line.
+• End point: Angle the pencil from the nose to the outer corner of your eye.
+Your brow should taper off here, no longer than this line.
+If the brow extends too far, it can pull the eye downward.

 Mark these three points lightly with a brow pencil or eyeliner.
-You’re not drawing a new brow—you’re revealing the one that’s already there.
+You are not drawing a new brow, you are revealing the one that is already there.
+This visual guide acts as a boundary, preventing you from venturing too far into the growth area.

 ✅ Step 3: Trim First, Pluck Second

+Many people make the mistake of plucking first, only to realize the brow looks too thin once they trim the length.
 Long brow hairs can create the illusion of bushiness, leading to over-tweezing.
-Use a spoolie brush to comb hairs upward, then carefully trim any strays that extend beyond your natural line with small, sharp brow scissors.
+To avoid this, use a spoolie brush to comb all hairs upward, perpendicular to the brow.
+Carefully trim any strays that extend significantly beyond your mapped natural line using small, sharp brow scissors.

 ✅ Step 4: Pluck with Purpose (and Restraint)

-- Pluck one hair at a time, in the direction of growth.
+• Pluck one hair at a time, always pulling in the direction of growth.
+Pulling against the grain can cause the hair to snap or cause deeper follicle trauma.

-- Step back frequently.
-After every 3–4 tweezes, put the tweezers down, look in the mirror from a distance, and assess.
-Your eyes will adjust—what looks sparse up close may look perfect from afar.
+• Step back frequently.
+After every three to four tweezes, put the tweezers down and look in the mirror from a distance.
+When you are zoomed in, you lose perspective and may begin to over-pluck.
+Your eyes need to adjust.
+What looks sparse up close may look perfect from afar.

-- Less is more.
-If you’re unsure, leave it.
+• Less is more.
+If you are unsure whether a hair should go, leave it.
 You can always pluck more tomorrow.
-You can’t un-pluck today.
+You cannot un-pluck today.

 ✅ Step 5: Soothe and Define